 Consider your child, his or her particular temperament (e.g., shy vs. outgoing) and their circle of friends.
 It may be important to give focus to this aspect of their life especially as they get older.
 Social connections are very important for not only emotional well-being and quality of life, but also for physical health.
 And it may only take 1 or 2 close friends to make a difference.
 If the person you care for with PWS is isolated or unhappy about their level of social connections, consider having them get involved in a structured social group or other program that could be a source of friendship.
 Here are some ideas and more information:

-- FPWR has funded a 2 year project focused on developing social connections for people with PWS - Learn more about the BOSS Study.
+- FPWR has funded a 2 year project, the BOSS Study, focused on developing social connections for people with PWS

 - Contact your child’s school or transition program (for post high school) to ask about social skills groups or other activities they could participate in.
 Social programs and friendship groups that cater to young people with Autism Spectrum diagnosis (ASD) can also be a good match for some people with PWS even if they do not have an ASD diagnosis.